USB drive requirements

-- Use Launchpad to find the Disk Utility.
+- Use Launchpad to find the app, Disk Utility.

-- In the Disk Utility, click on the USB drive and click "Erase".
+- In the Disk Utility, select the USB drive and click Erase.

-- Tap the selector next to "Format" and choose "exFAT", leaving the other settings at their default.
+- In the Format pop-up menu, choose exFAT, leaving the other settings at their default.

-- When complete, click the "Done" button to close the formatting dialog.
+- When complete, click Done to close the formatting dialog.

-- Finally, click the eject icon to the Right of the disk in the Disk Utility or drag the drive into your trash.
+- Click the eject icon to the right of the disk in the Disk Utility or drag the drive into your trash.

 - Insert the drive into your Windows computer and open File Explorer.

-- Find the USB drive, and Right click on it to open a contextual menu.
+- Find the USB drive, and right-click on it to bring up the menu.

-- Click on the Settings icon (3 dot icon) at the top right corner to open a contextual menu.
+- Click Settings (3 dot icon) at the top right to open a menu.

-- Under "Format", click on the down-arrow button and select "exFAT".
+- Under Format, click the down-arrow button and select exFAT.

 - Watch for the Format Complete prompt to display on the bottom right of the File App.